almaan/genetech/README.md

 * **Why use R?:** The usefulness of a language is to a large extent dependent on the community, and people contributing with libraries.
-Whilst R as an language in no way is superior to for example Python or Julia, as of now the set of available tools for bioinformatic analysis in R by far exceeds the others.
+Whilst R as a language in no way is superior to for example Python or Julia, as of now the set of available tools for bioinformatic analysis in R by far exceeds the others.
 This allows you to conduct advanced analyses with just a few lines of code rather than several hundreds or thousands.
 Popular machine learning